smarie/python-pytest-cases/docs/usage/advanced.md

 For example you can choose the format proposed by the `MultipleStepsCaseData` type hint, where each item in the returned inputs/outputs/errors tuple can either be a single element, or a dictionary of name -> element.
 This allows your case functions to return alternate contents depending on the test step being executed.

-The example below shows a test suite where the inputs of the steps are the same, but the outputs and expected errors are different:
+The example below shows a test suite where the inputs of the steps are the same, but the outputs and expected errors are different.
+Note that once again the example relies on the legacy "parametrizer" mode of pytest-steps, but it would be similar with the new "generator" mode.

 ```python
 from pytest_cases import cases_data, CaseDataGetter, THIS_MODULE, \